skydder/BadUSB/README.md

 # BadUSB
 I tried to make "Bad USB" with Seeeduino Xiao.
-It worked only for Windows.
+It works only for Windows.